minhnhatzc/marketplace_nft_bsc/README.md

 - Open Metamask.
 - Open the Network Configuration panel.
 - Open Custom RPC.
-- Connect to Mumbai Testnet.
+- Connect to BSC Testnet.

 Another way to connect to Mumbai Testnet is by using the following link: https://chainlist.org/ and add the network of your choice by simply connecting your wallet.

-### Getting test MATIC
+### Getting test BSC

-You can get up to 2 MATIC/day by pasting your address here: https://mumbaifaucet.com/.
+You can get up to 2 MATIC/day by pasting your address here: [https://mumbaifaucet.com/.](https://testnet.bnbchain.org/faucet-smart)

 ## Developers